.mp3 audio files not displayed in Jetpack

 Ray, could I ask you to take a look at this?
 I have spent a bunch of time trying to figure out the difference between the embeds on the two pages above, but I keep hitting a wall.
 It seems to me that Firefox should be falling back on the Flash player when the native .mp3 codec is not present, but that doesn't seem to be happening.

-#6 Updated by Raymond Hoh over 5 years ago
+#6 Updated by Raymond Hoh almost 6 years ago

 The Philosophy page fails for me because the link to the media item appears to be incorrect.